Press release

 The Ocean Cleanup calls upon the world, governments, corporations, individuals, and foundations to prioritize the resolution of this important marine environment and ensure that the cleaning of the ocean becomes a global priority.

-In 2025, The Ocean Cleanup will take a one-year operational hiatus in order to deploy a new hotspot hunting initiative designed to map the “hotspots,” or areas of intense plastic accumulation in the GPGP, making extractions more impactful.
+In 2025, The Ocean Cleanup’s extraction operations will be on hiatus for one year in order to deploy a new hotspot hunting initiative designed to map the “hotspots,” or areas of intense plastic accumulation in the GPGP, making extractions more impactful.

 Commenting on the announcement, Boyan Slat, Founder and CEO of The Ocean Cleanup, said: “Today’s announcement is clear: clean oceans can be achieved in a manageable time and for a clear cost.
 Through the hard work of the past 10 years, humanity has the tools needed to clean up the ocean.
 We have shown the world that the impossible is now possible.
 The only missing thing is who will ensure this job gets done.
 We call upon the world to relegate the Great Pacific Garbage Patch to the history books.
 This environmental catastrophe has been allowed to exist, unresolved, for too long, and for the first time, we can tell the world what it costs, what is needed and how long it could take.
 It is time for action.”